This resource page provides regular updates on information and resources for graduate students related to COVID-19.

 Proof of COVID-19 Vaccination is required for anyone who learns, lives, or works on campus.

-Updated Fall 2021 guidelines for on-campus, off-campus and international students can be found on the Health Services website.
+Updated guidelines for on-campus, off-campus and international students can be found on the Health Services website.

-Vaccine clinics will be held on campus throughout the start of the semester, beginning August 18th.
+Vaccine clinics will be held on campus throughout the semester.

 For questions or information about COVID-19 vaccinations, contact the Student Health Center at 209-228-2273 or email@example.com.